Carmel High School (Indiana): Journalism

 The Pinnacle yearbook has received recognition from the Columbia Scholastic Press Association, National Scholastic Press Association, and the Indiana High School Press Association.
-Additionally, the publication has received the Gold Crown award, Indiana Hoosier Star Awards, and has been placed in the Walsworth Publishing Company's Gallery of Excellence.
-The publication is one of the largest in the United States, publishing approximately 500 pages with a staff of 50 students.
+The publication has received the Gold Crown award and Indiana Hoosier Star Awards, and has been placed in the Walsworth Publishing Company's Gallery of Excellence.
 It operates an independent website.

 The school newspaper, the HiLite, has received national recognition, including a "Superior" rating from Quill & Scroll, the Hoosier Star award, and other general awards from the Indiana High School Press Association, Columbia Scholastic Press Association (CSPA), as well as several individual awards for HiLite staff members.
 The HiLite was a gold medalist in the CSPA's annual critique, won a George H. Gallup Award from Quill and Scroll, and has been nominated to be a CSPA Crown finalist for the 2011–2012 publications.
 The newspaper maintains a staff of about 80 students.

 The school operates the WHJE radio station on 91.3 MHz on the FM band.
 In 1999, WIRE, a local station which broadcasts on 91.5 MHz, proposed moving its broadcasting antenna closer to the school.
 When the school filed an FCC petition in opposition to the proposed antenna move, WIRE filed a response alleging that WHJE broadcasts music with indecent lyrics.

-The school Television Station, CHTV: Carmel Television operates on Channel 99 on cable television.